Northern Illinois Huskies football: Thomas Hammock era (2019–2025)

 Expectations were low for the 2021 season following a disappointing 2020.
 Michigan State QB Rocky Lombardi announced that he would be transferring to NIU in December 2020, and he was named the starting QB to enter the season.
 NIU opened the year as an 18-point underdog to Georgia Tech, but defeated the Yellow Jackets 22–21.
 This marked their 12th victory over a Power 5 program since 2000 and 8th since 2009.
 The Huskies claimed their 5th MAC title since 2011 with a 41–23 victory over Kent State.
 After their win in the MAC championship, NIU was selected to play in the Cure Bowl against Coastal Carolina, a game they lost 47–41.

-During the 2024–2025 season, Hammock's sixth year, NIU beat the University of Notre Dame during the Fighting Irish's home opener in South Bend, 16–14, with two interceptions and two blocked kicks.
-Notre Dame was ranked #5 at the time, making it the biggest upset in the history of Huskie football, the school's only top-10 win to date (all-time 1–14 against top 10), and the first ever top-5 win by the Mid-American Conference.
-NIU finished their season with a double overtime victory over Fresno State in the Famous Idaho Potato Bowl.
+During the 2024 season, Hammock's sixth year, NIU beat the University of Notre Dame during the Fighting Irish's home opener in South Bend, 16–14, with two interceptions and two blocked kicks.
+Notre Dame was ranked No. 5 at the time, making it the biggest upset in the history of Huskie football, the school's only top-10 win to date (all-time 1–14 against top 10), and the first ever top-5 win by the Mid-American Conference.
+NIU finished the season with a double overtime victory over Fresno State in the Famous Idaho Potato Bowl.

+Hammock's 7th (and ultimately final season) saw the Huskies failing to capitalize on the success of their last season, going 3–9 (2–6 MAC) with a struggling offense and a hole in the quarterback position.
+Hammock was later hired by the defending Super Bowl champions, the Seattle Seahawks, to serve the role of running backs coach/senior offensive assistant.
+Rob Harley was named interim head coach.